MV Joyita: Joyita after 1955

 In July 1956, Joyita was auctioned off by her owners for £2,425 to a Fiji Islander, David Simpson (no relation to Chuck Simpson).
 He refitted and overhauled her and she went to sea again that year.
 However, she was surrounded by legal disputes over the transfer of her registry from the United States to Britain without permission.
 In January 1957 she ran aground while carrying thirteen passengers in the Koro Sea.
 She was repaired and in October 1958 began a regular trade between Levuka and Suva.

 Joyita again ran aground on a reef in November 1959 at Vatuvalu near Levuka.
 She floated off the reef assisted by high tide, but while heading for port began to take in water through a split seam.
 The pumps were started, but it became clear that the valves for the pump had been installed the wrong way round, meaning that water was pumped into the hull, not out.
 Now with a reputation as an 'unlucky ship' and with a damaged hull, she was abandoned by her owners and beached.
 She was stripped of useful equipment and was practically a hulk when she was bought by Maugham.
 He sold the hulk in 1966 to Major J. Casling-Cottle, who ran a tourist and publicity bureau at Levuka.
 The Major planned to turn it into a museum and tearoom, but the plan never saw daylight.
 The hulk disappeared piece by piece and the process of disintegration appears to have been complete by the late 1970s.

 On 14 March 1975, the Western Samoa Post Office released a set of five stamps dealing with the mystery of Joyita.

 In 2009, a walkway was named after Dr Alfred Dennis Parsons near his former Torbay home in Auckland, New Zealand.
 In 2012, two memory stones in honor of the event were erected in Apia, Samoa and in Fakaofo Village, Tokelau.

 Crew and passengers

 As of 2012, all aboard were still declared as "missing".
-In 2012 there was a call for a formal declaration that they were dead.
+In 2012 there was a call by the organiser of a commemoration ceremony for a formal declaration that they were dead.